Are Employers Liable for Their Employees?

 Contact an Experienced Florida Attorney Today

 If you or your loved one has been injured by the negligence of an employee or employer, you may be entitled to compensation for your injuries.
-The attorneys at the Leifer Law Firm have years of experience helping their clients get the compensation they deserve.
+The attorneys at Leifer & Ramirez have years of experience helping their clients get the compensation they deserve.
 Contact us today to schedule a consultation.